Heaven and Earth (1990 film): Production

-Heaven and Earth was the most expensive Japanese production at the time with a budget of $40 million.
-The film was shot largely in Canada and was in production for a year and featured 1,000 horses and 3,000 extras.
+Heaven and Earth was the most expensive Japanese production ever made at the time, with a budget of $40 million.
+The film was shot largely in Canada.
+It was in production for a year, and featured 1,000 horses and 3,000 extras.

-The shooting in Canada was just outside of Banff, Alberta in an area known as Morley Flats.
+The shooting in Canada took place just outside of Banff, Alberta, in an area known as Morley Flats.

 Reception

-In Japan, Heaven and Earth had sold 4.8 million tickets in pre-sales prior to release.
-It opened on 23 June 1990 on 215 screens in Japan and grossed $8.4 million, one of the largest openings in Japan at the time.
-It became the number-one Japanese film on the domestic market in 1990, earning ¥5.05 billion in distributor rental income and in gross receipts.
+In Japan, Heaven and Earth sold 4.8 million tickets prior to its release.
+The film opened on 23 June 1990 on 215 screens and grossed $8.4 million in its opening weekend, one of the largest openings ever in Japan at that time.
+It became the number-one Japanese film in the domestic market for 1990, earning ¥5.05 billion in distributor rental income and in gross receipts.
 In the United States, the film grossed $307,775.

+According to movie critic and historian Leonard Maltin, the picture is "Physically-impressive...won't make you forget Kagemusha, but delivers the goods for those who enjoy large-scale battle scenes."